arnav-jain1/Fall_2024/EECS_565/L10- PKI.md

 		Delta CRL only has the additions to the list making it shorter Online Certificate Status Protocol (OCSP)
 		When a certificate is presented, recipient goes to online revokation service to ensure the certificate is still valid

+#### PKI Security
+If the root authority is compromised, then the certificate chain is corrupted Many challenges:
+	Hash collisions (due to weak algorithms like MD5) Weak security at CAs (attacks causing malicious people to be authorized) Users unaware of attacks